 The modification of child custody is an extremely emotional and difficult area of law.
 Inexperience can be very costly when it relates to child custody matters.
 There are long-standing laws that should be considered such as the “best interest of the child” standard.
 However, child custody laws are constantly changing.
 Child custody cases are frequently lost by those who are unfamiliar with these laws.
 Such a scenario is certainly emotionally devastating to the parties, but also to the children involved.

 Plano Post-Divorce Modification Attorney

-Gerald Tadlock is an experienced Plano post-divorce modification attorney who has handled post-divorce modification cases from the beginning of his legal career in 1999 through 2017.
-Please contact Gerald Tadlock at 214-550-1122, or by contacting us, to schedule an appointment.
+Gerald Tadlock is an experienced Plano post-divorce modification attorney who has handled post-divorce modification cases from the beginning of his legal career in 1999 through today.
+Contact Tadlock Law at 214-550-1122 for your FREE PHONE CONSULTATION.